phys2331/idyll/CONTRIBUTING.md

 To work with Idyll's codebase, you must have [Lerna](https://github.com/lerna/lerna) and [yarn](https://yarnpkg.com/en/docs/install) installed.

+If you are only updating documentation, you are not working with the codebase and therefore do not need Lerna or yarn.
+For instructions on editing the documentation, please see the [documentation's associated README](./packages/idyll-docs/README.md).

 ### Repository Overview

 This repository is structured as a [monorepo](https://github.com/babel/babel/blob/master/doc/design/monorepo.md), which means it contains several independent modules in one git repository.
 Each folder in the `packages` directory acts as an independent JavaScript module, and is published and versioned independently on npm.